Who This Comparison Is For

 Xray

-Architecture: Connect app with Jira issue storage.
-Every test case, test execution, test plan, and test set is a Jira issue.
-This gives you full JQL power over test data but adds thousands of issues to your Jira instance.
+What it is: A comprehensive test management tool by Idera that stores every test case, execution, plan, and set as a native Jira issue.
+That gives you full JQL power over test data - and adds thousands of issues to your Jira instance.

 Pros: